Building a Remote Team Culture

 Developing a Remote Work Policy:

-Writing a remote work policy is essential for setting clear guidelines and expectations for your remote team.
+Creating a remote work policy is a positive step towards the need to ensure that expectations are well understood in any organization with a remote team.
 Here are the steps to create an effective remote work policy:

 Hiring and Onboarding